d-netto/Wall-time-Profiler-Demo/README.md

 Profile.@profile main()
 ```

-Suppose our goal is to detect whether there is contention on the `ch` channel—i.e., whether the number of waiters is excessive given the rate at which work items are being produced in the channel.
+Our goal is to detect whether there is contention on the `ch` channel—i.e., whether the number of waiters is excessive given the rate at which work items are being produced in the channel.

-If we run this workload and collect a CPU profile, we obtain the following PProf flame graph:
+If we run this, we obtain the following [PProf](https://github.com/JuliaPerf/PProf.jl) flame graph:

 <img width="1496" alt="Screenshot 2024-10-24 at 16 44 13" src="https://github.com/user-attachments/assets/81a076e1-bbca-4baa-a0c8-d4893ff13a72">

-Note that the profiler provides no information to help infer where contention occurs in the system’s synchronization primitives.
+This profile provides no information to help determine where contention occurs in the system’s synchronization primitives.
 Waiters on a channel will be blocked and descheduled, meaning no system thread will be running the tasks assigned to those waiters, and as a result, they won't be sampled by the profiler.

 ## Wall-time Profiler

-Instead of sampling threads—and thus only sampling tasks that were scheduled right before their backtraces were collected—a wall-time task profiler samples tasks independently of their scheduling state.
-Specifically, tasks that are sleeping on a synchronization primitive at the time the profiler is running will be sampled with the same probability as tasks that were actively running when the profiler attempted to capture backtraces.
+Instead of sampling threads—and thus only sampling tasks that are running—a wall-time task profiler samples tasks independently of their scheduling state.
+For example, tasks that are sleeping on a synchronization primitive at the time the profiler is running will be sampled with the same probability as tasks that were actively running when the profiler attempted to capture backtraces.

 This approach allows us to construct a profile where backtraces from tasks blocked on the `ch` channel, as in the example above, are actually represented.